top of page

 On average, less than 40% of students from regional areas aspire to go to university.
 Out of those who manage to start a degree, one third will drop out due to financial difficulties.
 As a high school teacher, I see the educational injustice students from the country experience every day.
 I see potential go unrealised.

 If you are someone who believes in equal access to education regardless of where you live.
 I hear you.
 Quietly, I am a teacher in a country school who just wants equality for my students.
-What I am proposing is fair - means tested, subsidized, government owned university accommodation for rural students.
+What I am proposing is fair - means tested, subsidised, government owned university accommodation for rural students.

 So back to averages.
 On average, one woman is murdered in Australia every four and a half days by their intimate partner.
 A further unknown and unimaginable number of women and children do not live in peace in their own homes.
 If you are one of those women, I feel you.
 Quietly, I was once one of those women too.